 The building that now houses the Saloon has experienced a great deal of history.
 The exact date of construction is unknown due to a courthouse fire, but it was most likely built in the late 1700s or early 1800s.
 Historic research shows the Saloon has been used as a brothel, warehouse, general store, and bar.

-The majority of Under the Hill establishments are long gone...the Saloon remains.
+The majority of Under the Hill establishments are long gone but the Saloon remains.
 It has that old school, hole in the wall, dive bar quality that I love.
-Lots of wood, dim lighting, loud music, and a haze of cigarette smoke (could do without the smoke but doubt that will change)...when you walk in you get all sorts of stares from the natives (a good handful look rode hard and put up wet).
-If you've ever been to St. Simons Island, GA and gone to Murphy's Tavern...picture that except right on the river.
+Dark wood, dim lighting, loud music, and a haze of cigarette smoke (could do without the smoke but doubt that will change) hits you when you walk in.
+Not to mention all sorts of stares from the locals (a good handful look rode hard and put up wet).
+If you've ever been to St. Simons Island, GA and gone to Murphy's Tavern, picture that except right on the river.

 After making our way through the front room, we ventured to the back rooms.
-The foosball room is first with a foosball table of course, then behind it is the dart room, and then to the right is the jungle room (my favorite).
+The foosball room is first with a foosball table of course, then behind it is the dart room, and then to the right is the jungle room complete with giant elephant sculptures and big green ferns.
 The Saloon is full of Natchez memorabilia too making each room like a little gallery, full of old photos of days gone by.

 Before we got to the Saloon, everyone we were with kept saying, I wonder if JD will do "House of the Rising Sun?"
 I replied, "He does karaoke?"
 Everyone just smiled and kind of laughed.
 Obviously I wasn't in on the joke, so they filled me in.
 They explained that every now and then, the Saloon owner JD, gets on the bar to sing this Doors classic.
 What starts as a "normal" karaoke performance, quickly turns into a bizarre strip down sing-a-long.
 He is the only one stripping (the female bartender assists him) but the crowd eats it up.
-On Saturday night, he decided to do his thing....it was very interesting.
+On Saturday night, he decided to do his thing.
+It was very interesting.
 The entire bar was squeezed into the front room taking photos and videos of the occasion, JD stood on a stool by the band and performed his theme song, and his assistant bartender helped take his shirt off.
-I'm sure if you looked up JD Natchez Saloon on youtube you could find at least a few videos.
+If you want to see it for yourself, look up JD Natchez Saloon on youtube and I’m sure you could find at least a few videos.

 It was the perfect ending to my weekend of excess in Natchez.
 The next day after a big pancake breakfast, courtesy of Claire's mom and sister, I began my long journey back to Georgia on the Natchez Trace.